rustdesk/doc.rustdesk.com/content/self-host/synology/_index.en.md

 | Double click on container and check log | Double confirm hbbs/hbbr using host network |
 | -- | -- |
 | ![](/docs/en/self-host/synology/images/log.png?width=500px) | ![](/docs/en/self-host/synology/images/network-types.png?width=500px) |

+### Retrieve your Key

+Browse to the folder setup before using File Station, download id_ed25519.pub and open with a text editor to via your key.